 Challenges of Managing a Remote Workforce

-Many of the challenges concerning remote work have to do with communication and relationships.
-When managers are aware of these common struggles, they can prepare and take action to ensure employees are happy, healthy, and productive.
+Many challenges of managing a remote workforce have to do with communication and relationships.
+When managers are aware of these common struggles, they can prepare and take action to help employees overcome these obstacles.

 Loneliness and Isolation